rjstelling/Suitcase-Bazaar/Examples/WarGames.md

       --control-type="text-field"
       --control-identifier="say.textfield"

 These 3 lines define the `text-field`.
 The first two we encountered in the [Say example](./Say.md), `--control-title` and `--control-type` set the placeholder text and control type respectively.
 The third option, `--control-identifier`, sets the contol's identifier.
-A control's identifier can be used other controls and actions to reference a control during execution.
+An identifier can be used by other controls and actions to reference a control during execution.

-In this example the identifier, "say.textfield" is used to read the value of the `text-field` and pass it to the [`say`](x-man-page://say) command.
+In this example the identifier value, "say.textfield", is used to read the value of the `text-field` and pass it to the [`say`](x-man-page://say) command.

     --control-title="Daniel"
 	  --control-type="button"